urbit/docs/learn/arvo/ames.md

 ```

 Here, though, we call `++gnaw:am` to process the packet.
 The arguments
-to `++gnaw` are the same as those to the `%hear` kiss: the lane on which
+to `++gnaw` are the same as those to the `%hear` task: the lane on which
 the packet was received and the packet itself.
 The other argument is
 just `%good`, which is a `++cape:ames` saying that we expect the packet to
 succeed.
 If a formal error occurs, then since we have a transactional
 event system, the `%hear` event will never be considered to have
-actually happened, and unix will send a `%hole` kiss so that we may send
+actually happened, and unix will send a `%hole` task so that we may send
 a negative acknowledgment.

 ```